illinois-cs418/illinois-cs418.github.io/index.md

 + We will focus on actively working through problems and doing code walkthroughs...
 + These lectures will be recorded and available on the [course schedule](https://illinois-cs418.github.io/schedule).
 + Additional lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs418.github.io/schedule).
-+ We know attending online synchronous lectures can be difficult, so there is no required attendance. **If you can attend the Tuesday lecture, please do so.**
++ We know attending online synchronous lectures can be difficult, so there is no required attendance.

 ## Assessments ##